Nkiru Balonwu: Awards and achievements

 On 25 October 2019, Balonwu received the Powerlist 2020 International award.
 The power list black excellence awards features 100 of the UK's most influential black people.
 Balonwu was the recipient of the International Award, "which is given to a person based outside of the UK, who is considered to have distinguished themselves as a change-maker, innovator, inspiration and person of considerable influence" in recognition of her work at African Women on Board.

 In March 2016, Media publication, YNaija, in partnership with Leading Ladies Africa ranked Balonwu among the 100 Most Inspiring Women in Nigeria, an annual release that features "women who are deliberately impacting their world and local communities through the power and strength of their ideas and achievement."
 Balonwu received the honour for her work at Spinlet in "Revolution[ising] the way music content is shared and distributed".

 In 2010, Balonwu was a recipient of the Founder Region Fellowship, a gift-giving body that focuses on "improving the lives of women and girls locally and globally by giving fellowships to women who will truly make a difference in the world."
 Balonwu won the prize under a Law and Social Science focus and a legal dissertation based on analyzing the opportunities that the African film industry, "Nollywood" offers to women as a catalyst for economic development.

 Public speaking and media commentary

 Balonwu has been featured on various platforms on topics ranging from gender equality, technology, innovation and entrepreneurship.

 On podcast a16z, started by VC fund Andreessen Horowitz, with past guest speakers including NBA player Andre Iguodala and Oprah Winfrey, Balonwu spoke on technology in Africa.
 Harvard Business School's Dynamic Women in Business Conference in 2018 featured Nkiru Balonwu as a 'women on boards' panelist.

 On Radio France Internationale (RFI) a French public radio service with 35.6 million listeners worldwide, Balonwu spoke on how to better engage African women.

 She is listed as a mentor at the Founder Institute, the world's largest pre-seed startup accelerator.
+In August 2025, she delivered a keynote speech at the QEDNG Creative Powerhouse Summit, highlighting eleven key takeaways.

 Published articles

 Balonwu has written articles for various media outlets including Sahara Reporters, TechCabal and Al Jazeera English.
+Her work delves deeply into women’s issues and the cultural and creative industries (CCI), establishing her as a leading voice in these fields.